All Prologue

-"All Prologue" is the sixth episode of the second season of the HBO original series The Wire.
-The episode was written by David Simon from a story by David Simon & Ed Burns and was directed by Steve Shill.
-It originally aired on July 6, 2003.
+"All Prologue" is the sixth episode of the second season of the American police drama The Wire.
+It originally aired on July 6, 2003, on HBO in the U.S. The episode was written by David Simon, Ed Burns, Joy Kecken, and Rafael Alvarez and was directed by Steve Shill.
+In the episode, the Baltimore Police investigate suspicious financial activities by the stevedore labor union, and Omar Little testifies in a murder trial.